 Even when they hold the railing and, therefore, are on the side, they always manage to occupy the center of the stairs and to prevent the passage of third parties,

-2) because the manholes are always placed at the middle of the streets?
+2) why the manholes are always placed at the middle of the streets?

 It would be too logical that they were placed at the edge of the road or on the sidewalks.
 Instead, their position in the center of the roadway makes them inevitably subject to continuous contact with the tires of vehicles and, therefore, both because it never perfectly leveled with respect to the asphalt road and both because they offer a grip differently than the asphalt road, they are removed from the original site (causing even damage to the surrounding area), produce damages to vehicles and increase the falls to the ground of motorcycles and their drivers,

-3) because the sofas and armchairs are always lower than the chairs?
+3) why the sofas and armchairs are always lower than the chairs?

 The chairs have the negative characteristic of having a surface uncomfortable, because of the narrowness and hardness of the point of sitting, but have the positive feature of having a height of the seat surface, which makes easy the movement of the sit and, above all, the subsequent movement of getting up.